vargadan/v-bank/README.md

      * if you open the page source you see that it contains a pre filled form posted at the url handling transactions forms
   1. as (little careless) bob open the above page and click on the button
   1. then go back to the transactions page and refresh it you will see that you are 1000 CHF worse off because you have been CSRF-ed
+  1. in order to understand how the CSRF attack is working
+     * start the Burp tool to intercept http calls
+        * in the Proxy > Options tab change the proxy port from 8080 to 8181 so that it does not conflict with the v-bank application
+        * change your browser's proxy to 127.0.0.1:8181
+        * make sure that Intercept is ON in the Burp tool (Proxy > Intercep tab)
+     * Place a debug brakepoint in BankController.doTransfer(...) (*BankController* class *doTransfer* method)